 Anaesthesia for C-Section Delivery – Types and Side Effects

-While pregnant, it is only natural for a woman to wish for normal delivery.
-But medical complications during pregnancy may make a normal delivery impossible or full of risks.
-In such a case, the doctor may suggest a caesarian section.
-While the thought of undergoing a C-section can keep you awake at nights, but if it helps, we would like to tell you that you will be administered anaesthesia before the surgical procedure.
+While the thought of undergoing a C-section can keep you awake at night, if it helps, we would like to tell you that you will be administered anaesthesia before the surgical procedure.
+Yes, anaesthesia for caesarean section is a common procedure that is done for all c-section deliveries.
 We know the thought of anaesthesia may not appeal (or sound convincing enough), but it can help.
 There are several types of anaesthesia that can be administered during the surgery.
+In case you’re planning to have a C-section delivery due to medical reasons or by choice, know what your options are in anaesthesia.
+Read through the article and have a better understanding of anaesthesia for C-section, its various types, associated risks, and more.

-Factors That Determine the Anaesthesia To Be Given During a Caesarean Delivery
+Factors That Determine the Anaesthesia to Be Given During a Caesarean Delivery

 Here are certain factors that your doctor will consider when deciding the type of anaesthesia to be given to you during the surgical procedure: